jamesplease/backbone.base-router/README.md

 but it can also be an object, or a string.

 Whenever a Route is matched, a single method on the Router is called.
 This method is passed a single argument, `routeData`, that contains as much about the matched route as possible.
-You'll get parsed query parameters, named fragment params, and the object you associated with the route.
-This single point-of-entry makes it remarkably easy to add new abstractions to the Router.
+In this object are parsed query parameters, named fragment params, and the object you associated with the route, among other useful data.
+This single point-of-entry, combined with all of this data, makes it remarkably easy to add new abstractions to the Router.

-### What problems doesn't this library solve?
+### What problems **doesn't** this library solve?

-This library is **not** an effort to rewrite Backbone.history.
+This library is not an effort to rewrite Backbone.history.
 As such, some of History's quirks are carried over, too.
 For instance, the order that you specify your callbacks in *still* matters, as this is how `Backbone.History` matches routes.

 ### Getting Started

 #### Backwards Compatibility

-This library is backwards compatible with any existing Backbone Application.
+This library is backwards compatible with any existing Backbone application.
 It can even run concurrently alongside an existing Router.

 #### History

 Backbone's Router is intimately tied to Backbone.History (more specifically, an instance of that Class called Backbone.history).
-There is no way to specify what version of history a regular Router uses, but you can with this one.
-To do so, specify the `history` property on the Router.
+With a regular Router you can't specify what instance of history that you're using, but you can with this one.
+To use a different instance of History, specify the `history` property on the Router.

 #### A Single Point of Entry